-Immediately, I noticed a few clear themes: death, birth, and vision.
+Immediately, there are a few clear themes: death, birth, and vision.

 Later, I noticed more: wisdom, discernment, and faith.

 It seemed that whenever people were exposed to the wicked spirit traveling through the air, their vision was compromised, and they almost immediately died by suicide afterwards.
 Mostly, it seemed that the things they saw that terrified them were either from their past, or some type of a fear that they held.
-The lesson that I gathered from this theme was that people, when faced with their past regrets, past decisions, and fears, most choose to die.
+The lesson that I gathered from this theme was that people, when faced with their past regrets, past decisions, and fears, most allow it to consume them.